Auditions & Script Submissions | Present your work

 What should I wear?

-An audition is much like a job interview; you should try to look professional.
+An audition is much like a job interview.
+Please look professional.

 Will I have to audition in front of anyone else who is auditioning?